 - Comes with its own rolling pin

-We loved the concept of this Marcato-made ravioli tablet, made from anodized aluminium and large stamp lid that guide you in making small but perfectly formed ravioli every time.
+We loved the concept of this Marcato-made ravioli tablet, made from anodised aluminium and its large stamp lid that guarantees small but perfectly formed ravioli every time.

 Dust the under-tray with flour and gently press your pasta into the holes, filling each as you go before layering another pasta sheet on top.
 Then press down with the stamp, aligning its corners using its handles.

-We loved the bespoke-sized aluminium rolling pin that has easy-grip silicone handles and will ensure you’ve applied even pressure across the surface of the tray.
+We loved the bespoke-sized aluminium rolling pin that has easy-grip silicone handles and which ensures that you apply even pressure across the surface of the tray.

 Wondering how to make your own ravioli?
 Check out our homemade ravioli recipe – the filling can be made with spinach or foraged ingredients.

 Lakeland collapsible pasta drying rack

 Best pasta drying rack

 - 36cm in footprint so takes up a lot of space on your counter when in use